XtremeOwnage/Web/docs/blog/posts/Technology/2024/2024-12-18-faster-networking.md

 25G NICs will nearly always also support 10G. (and slower)

-100G NICs, can generally support anything less.$
+100G NICs, can generally support anything less.

 If you wish to run a 40/50/100G NIC at 10G, you will need a QSFP to SFP+ Adapter.